tantna/PB-DiffHiC/README.md

 ## Hypothesis testing
 A unified testing framework is provided for both the merged-replicate setup and the two-replicate setup.

 After data processing, the hypothesis testing framework is used to detect differential chromatin interactions.
-Due to variation in contact counts between conditions, scaling factors are first calculated to reduce this variation.
+Due to biases in contact counts between conditions, scaling factors are first calculated to minimize biases.
 Based on these scaling factors, hypothesis testing is then performed to obtain the P-value for each interaction.
 ```r
 #merged-replicate setup
 source('PB-DiffHiC_merged.R',encoding = 'UTF-8')